korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_03_OOP1/README.md

 }
 ```

-This method is static, because we want to call it from the main method.
+This method is static because we want to call it from the main method.
 The last line is just to separate the data, so reading the output is easier.
 Let's create an instance of Animal first, and then pass that to this method: